Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet

 A second consequence of the Zeeman splitting of triplets is that the thermal filling of $m=1$ and $m=-1$ becomes different, and the imbalance of the up and down spin current produces a finite thermal Hall coefficient.
 The thermal Hall signal is the transverse energy current in response to an applied temperature gradient (and perpendicular magnetic field).
 In the TR symmetric case the up and down-spin triplets had overlapping energies and consequently identical thermal filling, providing the same number of excitations moving in opposite directions and giving a zero net thermal Hall response.
 As the degeneracy is lifted, the up and down-spin contributions become different giving a finite net transverse energy current.
 The thermal Hall coefficient can be written as~\cite{Matsumoto2011}.

 where $F^{xy}_{n,m}(\mathbf{k})$ is the Berry's curvature, $c_2(\rho)=\int_0^\rho \ln^2(1+t^{-1})dt$, and $\rho_{n,m}$ is the Bose-Einstein distribution.

-We computed the thermal Hall coefficient, $\kappa_{xy}$ along the blue dotted line indicated in Fig.~\ref{fig:topo_PD} as the function of temperature and using the entire Bogoliubov--de Gennes Hamiltonian. $\kappa_{xy}$ is plotted in Fig.~\ref{fig:thermalHallCoefficient}.
+We computed the thermal Hall coefficient, $\kappa_{xy}$ along the blue dashed line indicated in Fig.~\ref{fig:topo_PD} as the function of temperature and using the entire Bogoliubov--de Gennes Hamiltonian. $\kappa_{xy}$ is plotted in Fig.~\ref{fig:thermalHallCoefficient}.

 In summary, the parameters $D'$ and $D''$ together with the Chern numbers define a topological phase diagram as seen on \figref{topo_PD}.
 The different phases can be clearly distinguished by the thermal Hall coefficient which is largest in the $(m,0,-m)$ phase, as can be seen on \figref{thermalHallCoefficient}.
 The effect is equally large in the $(-m,0,m)$ phase, but of opposite sign, as this phase can be reached simply by inverting the sign of $D'$ and $D''$ thereby negating the sign of the $m$-dependent term in the Hamiltonian.